Ryan Kaine is on the hunt…

 “Didn’t know these consoles had built-in cameras.”

-“You’d be surprised what the manufacturers hide inside their ‘infotainment systems’, Danny-boy.
-These days, Big Brother is always watching you.”
+“You’d be surprised what the manufacturers hide inside their ‘infotainment systems’, Mr P. These days, Big Brother is always watching you.”

-“Okay,” Dany said, moving things along, “so who exactly is our target?”
+“Okay,” Danny said, “so who exactly is our target?”

-Corky pointed over his shoulder and a colour headshot of a man emerged on the white background.
+Corky then pointed over his shoulder and a colour headshot of a man emerged on the white background.
 Strong face, square jaw, light brown eyes.
-Some might say good-looking.
-Danny tried to match the image with the driver of the Range Rover from the previous afternoon, but it didn’t really work.
+Some might say good looking.
+Danny had tried to match the image with the driver of the Range Rover from the previous afternoon, but it didn’t really work.

 In the headshot, Robbie P had short hair, was clean shaven, and the smile reached his eyes.
 The headshot made him seem warm and friendly, but looks could be deceptive.